selinon/selinon/docs.source/index.rst

-Selinon - A Dynamic Task Flow Management on top of Celery
+A Dynamic Task Flow Management on top of Celery
 =========================================================

 What is Selinon and why should I use it?